New hope in Washington

 However, there is one lender that has long been expected to take responsibility for the projects it finances. this is the World Bank Group, which has been providing loans and grants for projects in developing countries since the 1950s.
 The World Bank, the International Monetary Fund (IMF), the Inter-American Development bank and the International Finance Corporation, (IFC, which only finances private sector investment) all play different roles in the system.

-The Ethical Council’s interest was focused mainly on the World Bank and IFC’s loans to development projects in third world countries.
+The Council on Ethics’ interest was focused mainly on the World Bank and IFC’s loans to development projects in third world countries.
 A series of scandals in the early 1990s connected to construction or planning of dams in Peru and India cast doubts on the credibility of both institutions with regard to environmental consideration and treatment of indigenous peoples.
-Investments in energy and mining projects, in particular, often lead to major environmental or social problems and are therefore questioned, which the Ethical Council has first-hand experience of.
+Investments in energy and mining projects, in particular, often lead to major environmental or social problems and are therefore questioned, which the Council on Ethics has first-hand experience of.

 The scandals set in motion a number of activities related not only to the World Bank’s own rules and policies, but also monitoring routines and procedures for consultation with and grievances from affected stakeholders in a project.